-Specifically, we introduce as controls a set of individual characteristics (on years of schooling, marital status, expected experience and its squared, whether in full-time work) interacted with time dummies, a set of industry indicators (6 groups if excluding agriculture), firm size indicators (5 groups, respectively of size with less than 10 employees, 10-49, 50-99, 100-199 or 200 and more), provincial-level information (share of young population, share of elderly population, share of individuals in the labour force with secondary education or greater, yearly log per capita GPP), in addition to time and geographic controls (rural binary, year, quarter and province fixed effects and province-specific time trends) to account for geography and unobserved time varying confounders.
-Note that time either represents round-year (main results) or year (if using only one quarter of data, Q3 - not shown in this version of the article).
+Specifically, we introduce as controls a set of individual characteristics (on years of schooling, marital status, a quadratic in years of potential experience, whether in full-time work) interacted with time dummies, a set of industry indicators (6 groups if excluding agriculture), firm size indicators (5 groups, respectively of size with less than 10 employees, 10-49, 50-99, 100-199 and 200 or more), provincial-level information (share of young population, share of elderly population, share of individuals in the labour force with secondary education or greater, yearly log per capita GPP), in addition to time and geographic controls (rural binary, year, quarter and province fixed effects and province-specific time trends) to account for geography and unobserved time varying confounders.
 We refer to this model as the most saturated (as it includes time interactions and province-specific trends), and we report estimations from the fifth to the ninety-fifth percentiles in intervals of five.

 The fact that we impose the transformation of the wage distributions to be "geographically determined" but not conditioned by any other covariate could induce correlation in the error terms, thus a simple one-way clustering in regression analysis may not be enough to control for simultaneous geographic interactions.
-To ensure the statistical inference of our research, we will apply as robustness a multiway clustering method (Cameron, Gelbach and Miller 2011), which allows the error dependence to account for multiple layers (in our case related to the location of the wage earners and the time) and to test the robustness of the estimation.
-Allowing the standard errors to be multi-way clustered will account for (1) the potential co-movement of wage distributions in neighbouring provinces and (2) for the non-random assignment of the provincial level minima which appear to be relatively clustered over time.
+To ensure the statistical inference of our research, we additionally apply as robustness a multiway clustering method (Cameron, Gelbach and Miller 2011), which allows the error dependence to account for multiple layers (in our case related to the location of the wage earners and the time) and to test the robustness of the estimation.
+Allowing the standard errors to be multi-way clustered will account for (1) the potential co-movement of wage distributions in neighbouring provinces and (2) for the potentially non-random assignment of the provincial level minima.

-To assess the strength of the RIF measures created at provincial level we investigate in Appendix A.4 their behaviour over time and we compare them to the national ones.
-The main difference between the two distributions (national and provincial) is that the provincial distributions give on average greater weight to the lowest percentiles of the wage distribution, whereas the national is relatively more right-skewed, giving greater weight to percentiles at and above the median.
-In addition, the mean yearly difference between the average provincial quantile and the national quantile values shows that the provincial means are slightly smaller than the national one.
-This behaviour (left-skewed distributions) is expected in an economy where wage negotiation may be segmented according to geographic areas (and physical location of industries), thus making the case for a comparison of provincial wages and considerations on their evolution.
-On the other side, the application may induce bias in the estimation (if for example measurement error is greater in the bottom of distribution or if it would be systematic in specific provinces), so we can already expect a direction of the bias to be upwards (as more individuals fall under the lower percentile categories and they show a higher mean percentile wage).
+To assess the strength of the RIF measures created at provincial level we investigate in Appendix C.1 their behaviour over time and we compare them to the national ones.
+The main difference between the two distributions (national and provincial) is that the provincial distributions give on average greater weight to the lowest percentiles of the wage distribution, whereas the national is relatively more positive-skewed, giving greater weight to percentiles at and above the median.19 In addition, the mean yearly difference between the average provincial quantile and the national quantile values shows that the provincial means are slightly smaller than the national one.
+This is expected in an economy where wage negotiation may be segmented according to geographic areas (and physical location of industries), thus making the case for a comparison of provincial wages and considerations on their evolution.
+On the other side, the application may induce bias in the estimation (if for example measurement error is greater in the bottom of the distribution or if it would be systematic in specific provinces), so we can already expect a direction of the bias to be upwards (as more individuals fall under the lower percentile categories and they show a higher mean percentile wage).